meta-word/RingSocket/README.md

 ## Todo

-* Move wref stuff out of `rs_ring.c` into a separate `rs_wref.c`
 * Replace randomizing BPF with cpu affinity-based EBPF
-* Reduce thread_local usage in favor of stack variables to optimize performance
 * Add/improve comments for the lesser documented parts of the codebase
-* Write a comprehensive test suite
+* Increase code test suite coverage

 ## Contributing